rigogomes123/Unit-_15_web_developmentt/README.md

 Functionality and features:

-The main reason that the website was produced was to meet the client requiremnets
+The main reason that the website was produced was to meet the client requiremnets, the features include an informative webpages which explain each quiery that user wants with some pages contain detail if neccesary whereas other contain simple and self explnatory detail.